0xjjpa/chimalli/README.md

 ## Requirements

-This project relies in [Node 8.x](https://nodejs.org/en/) > and [Npm 6.x](https://www.npmjs.com/) in the backend, and [Metamask] to interact with the actual application.
+This project relies in [Node 8.x](https://nodejs.org/en/) > and [Npm 6.x](https://www.npmjs.com/) to be run in a Unix-like environment, as well as a browser with [Metamask] installed to interact with the actual application.
 Make sure to have those within your system or install an environment through [Vagrant](https://www.vagrantup.com/) or [Docker](https://www.docker.com/) that contains this software.
 Alternatively, you can use [nvm](https://github.com/creationix/nvm) to install node.js in your environment.

 ## Local setup